kangkg/dbc-wikipedia-clone/README.md

 6. `rails db:seed`
 7. `rails server`
 8. Outside of your terminal, navigate to `http://localhost:3000/` and you should see our site!

+### Current Functionality:

+You can register on this site, allowing you to create revisions and new pages.
+Pages that are not 'published' will not be publicly viewable, unless you are the author.
+Much of the website's functionality is somewhat hidden, as there are different user privilege-levels, such as 'admin' and 'superadmin.'
+You can login with the credentials: 'pie' and 'pie' to try out the additional 'superadmin' settings, such as being able to promote other users to 'admin', publish pages, or delete pages completely.